-This week (8th-14th March) is World Glaucoma Week, a chance to highlight that everyone should have regular eye tests and health checks in order to detect/ prevent glaucoma as early as possible to help treat glaucoma, prevent the loss of vision and eliminate glaucoma blindness.
-This year, 2020, marks a milestone year as it has been a decade of raising awareness on the symptoms of glaucoma through the World Glaucoma Week campaign so to support this initiative Opticall have put together some insights into this eye condition.
+During World Glaucoma Week, we get a chance to highlight that everyone should have regular eye tests and health checks in order to detect/ prevent glaucoma as early as possible to help treat glaucoma, prevent the loss of vision and eliminate glaucoma blindness.
+In 2020 it marked a milestone year as it had been a decade of raising awareness on the symptoms of glaucoma through the World Glaucoma Week campaign so to support this initiative Opticall have put together some insights into this eye condition.

 Glaucoma is the name for a group of eye conditions that cause sight loss because of damage to the optic nerve – the nerve that connects the eyes to the brain.
 There are different types of glaucoma and increased pressure in your eyes and age are important risk factors.
 Unfortunately, damage to the optic nerve can’t be reversed.
 Around 60 million people are currently living with glaucoma.